naninovel/docs/docs/guide/configuration.md

 Complete On Continue | True | Whether to instantly complete blocking (`wait:true`) commands performed over time (eg, animations, hide/reveal, tint changes, etc) when `Continue` input is activated.
 Show Debug On Init | False | Whether to show player debug window on engine initialization.
 Wait By Default | True | Whether to wait the played commands when the `wait` parameter is not explicitly specified.
+Load On Goto | True | Whether to show `ILoadingUI` when [@goto] command requires loading another script.
+Allows masking resource pre-loading process with the loading screen.

 </div>